Part 2 of 3

 In terms of direct mail marketing for dentists, we’ve found that a minimum exposure of once quarterly for four consecutive quarters yields a positive return (once a month for twelve consecutive months, budget allowing, is even better).

 Another principle to remember is message consistency.
 Do not make the mistake of thinking you need to vary the message to keep from boring your audience.
 Your objectives are more modest: a) get them to recognize you b) get them to trust you & c) get them to respond to you.
-Before what we
+Before what we term saturation and fatigue become cause for concern, your marketing program will need to be highly aggressive so you need not worry about that.

-Finally, realize that having more than one strategy in place simultaneously should, if executed in an integrated manner, result in that elusive, but
+Finally, realize that having more than one strategy in place simultaneously should, if executed in an integrated manner, result in that elusive, but desirable phenomenon called synergy, where the whole (response) is greater than the sum of its parts.

 Design & Message